Imbalancement/kali-metasploitable-lab/README.md

-# 🔐 Kali Linux & Metasploitable Lab
+# 🔐 Kali Linux & Metasploitable Penetration Testing Lab

-> 🚀 Hands-on penetration testing lab simulating real-world attack scenarios using Kali Linux and Metasploitable2.
+> 🚀 Hands-on cybersecurity lab simulating a real-world internal penetration test using Kali Linux and Metasploitable2.

 ---

 ## 👨‍💻 About This Project

-This is one of my first hands-on cybersecurity labs where I simulated an internal network attack.
+This project documents a full penetration testing workflow conducted in a controlled virtual lab environment.

-The goal was to:
+The objective was to:
 - Discover services on a target machine
 - Identify vulnerabilities
 - Exploit them using real tools
 - Gain root-level access
+- Validate system compromise

 ---

-## 🖥️ Lab Setup
+## 🖥️ Lab Environment

 | Role       | Machine           |
 |------------|------------------|